 Input in the model is total expenditure (Totex).
 It is calculated as standardized capital costs using real annuities and after correcting for inflation and currency differences plus standardized operating costs excluding cost of energy, out-of-scope activities.
 See the explicit formula in Chapter 4 on methods.
 Labor cost expenditures in Opex are adjusted to average European costs by the PLICI labor cost index.
-The final model is using three outputs: normalized grid (weighted sum of all grid components as explained in section 4.18), the landuse area share with complexity factors, the total capacity (measured as transformer power) and the length weighted with angular (routing complexity) and steel share (equipment standards).
-These parameters capture both the investment (capital expenditure) dimension through the normalized grid and the capacity and the operating cost dimension through the routing complexity parameter, leading to good explanatory results for the average cost in the sample.
+The final model is using four outputs: normalized grid (weighted sum of all grid components as explained in section 4.20) weighted with the slope class complexity factor, total number of connection points, the total capacity (measured as compressor capacity) and the pipeline length weighted with humidity severity factors.
+These parameters capture both the investment (capital expenditure) dimension through the normalized grid and the operating cost dimension through the connections and capacity, leading to good explanatory results for the average cost in the sample.
 In general, the strongest candidate in the frontier models is the normalized grid.
-The next strongest cost driver candidate is the landuse dimension, highly significant with respect to both density, environmental and operational complexities.
-Thereafter follows the overhead lines, irrespective of age and capacity, representing the routing complexity.
-Finally, the transformer power completes the model with the capacity provision dimension.
+The next strongest cost driver candidate is the connections and the weakest candidate statistically is the humidity factor.
 Together the factors form a very strong explanatory base for the transmission system operators.